The Much Deeper Meaning Of Leti's First Lovecraft Country Sex Scene

 “Yeah, she’s comfortable in the way she struts.
 Yeah, she’s got some full hips.
 She’s got no problem pressing them up against the guy when she’s dancing,” Leti’s portrayer, Jurnee Smollett, said of her character while talking to a group of reporters over Zoom.
 “Doesn’t mean she’s actually gone to bed with him.”

 Even when Leti bleeds after their hookup, Tic doesn’t fathom the possibility that she had just had penetrative sex for the first time.
-Tic quickly accepts her menstruation excuse, convinced that is the height of gentlemanly behavior.
+Tic quickly accepts her menstruation excuse, convinced that is the height of gentlemanly behaviour.
 Then Tic leaves Leti alone to process what has just happened.
-When Tic finally learns the truth, he realizes just how harmful his behavior — and painfully incorrect assumptions — were for a woman he never tried to see honestly.
+When Tic finally learns the truth, he realises just how harmful his behaviour — and painfully incorrect assumptions — were for a woman he never tried to see honestly.

 Smollett sees a lot of her own experiences through Leti’s sexual journey and the way others try to label it from the outside.
 “Growing up, I was incredibly free in my sexuality and my sexual being.
 But I was a virgin until I got married,” Smollett explained.
 “I had done love scenes with people … And actually hadn’t had sex.”